 Without further ado, allow us to introduce you to the three newest members of our team.

 Adrian is studying Philosophy at UMBC, just having started his third year.
 He first learned to program about eight years ago – at the ripe old age of eleven – and software has been a great passion ever since.
 His technical interests include programming languages, Unix systems programming, audio processing, P2P decentralized communication, and game engine development.
 Adrian also loves to put his skills to the test in various hackathons, and he has taken home prizes at several events.
-You can find out more about Adrian on his blog or over at GitHub.
+You can find out more about Adrian on his GitHub.
 Having familiarized himself with the Transloadit service by working on our Node.js SDK, Adrian is currently working on a top secret project that we soon hope to unveil!

 Rooshy (Rushania) Roy originally hails from Russia, but is now living in Texas.
 Before settling there, she traveled around Europe, Asia and Africa, and studied and lived in Canada and the US.
 She loves learning about new cultures and is especially fond of trying their foods.
 Rooshy has a background in design and considerable experience in marketing and web development.
 Having already become proficient in Ruby on Rails, she would now like to move more towards a Node.js and Go programming-focused role, and Transloadit aims to help her with that through our Academy project.
 In the meantime, Rooshy will be putting her skills in Ruby, SEO, marketing, language and design to great use by improving the Transloadit website, as well as the website for a soon-to-be-announced open source project.
-You can find Rooshy on her website or on GitHub.
+You can find Rooshy on GitHub.

 Adrian, Ife and Rooshy, welcome aboard!